Periods and harmonic analysis on spherical varieties: Review of spherical varieties

 In fact, we are only interested in the union of open orbits on the fibers.
 As an analysis starting from the Local Structure Theorem \ref{localstructure} easily shows, $\overline{\mathscr X}^n$ contains an open $\PP(\XX)$-stable subset which is $\PP(\XX)$-equivariantly isomorphic to $\mathring\XX \times \GGa^I$ over the base, which leads to two conclusions: \begin{lemma} \begin{enumerate} \item The union of open $\GG$-orbits in the fibers is an open subset $\mathscr X^n\subset \overline{\mathscr X}^n$. \item The $\GG\times \GG_m^I$-variety $\mathscr X^n$ is simple toroidal, with associated cone equal to the diagonal of $\mathcal C(\overline{\XX})$, where we identify the $\check\lambda_i$'s both as elements of $\Lambda_X$ and as the generators of $\mathbb N^I \subset \varchi(\GGm^I)$. \end{enumerate} \end{lemma}

-\begin{proof} Indeed, the first follows immediately by acting by $\GG$ on the open $\PP(\XX)$-stable subset described before, and the second follows from an easy inversion of the local structure theorem: there is a map from the toroidal embedding claimed in the lemma to $\mathscr X^n$, and since it is an isomorphism on $\PP(\XX)$-stable open subsets generating both under the $\GG$-action, it has to be an isomorphism. \end{proof}
+\begin{proof} Indeed, the first follows immediately by acting by $\GG$ on the open $\PP(\XX)$-stable subset described before, or just by observing that $\mathscr X^n$ is just the union of $\GG$-orbits of maximal dimension on $\overline{\mathscr X}^n$, and hence open.

+The second follows from an easy inversion of the local structure theorem: there is a map from the toroidal embedding claimed in the lemma to $\mathscr X^n$, and since it is an isomorphism on $\PP(\XX)$-stable open subsets generating both under the $\GG$-action, it has to be an isomorphism. \end{proof}